dhwani747/jupiter-toys-cypress-ts-ui-automation/README.md

 # JupiterToys

 This repository contains the test automation for the Jupiter Toys web application, built with Cypress and TypeScript.
-Includes UI automation for Contacts page fields validations and assertions for flaky tests, Cart Page Items - subtotal and total calculations, and CI/CD pipeline integration with best automation practices like Page Object Model
+Includes UI automation for Contacts page fields validations and assertions for flaky tests, Cart Page Items - item name, quantity, unit price, subtotal and total calculations, and CI/CD pipeline integration with best automation practices like Page Object Model

 ## About Project